citp/privacy-policy-historical/s/si/sil/silvercar.com.md

 Some links on our Websites may possibly lead to the websites of third-parties that are directed to children.
 Silvercar does not control these third parties and is not responsible for the actions of our third party business partners.
 We encourage you to check their terms of use and privacy policies for such information that address children's privacy.

-### Applicable Law and Jurisdiction
+**Applicable Law and Jurisdiction**

 This Privacy Notice will be governed by the laws of the State of Texas, without regard to its conflict of law principals.
 By providing any PII to us, you fully understand and unambiguously consent to the transfer of such PII to, and the collection and processing of such PII in, the United States and other countries or territories.
 You agree that any cause of action that may arise under this Privacy Notice will be commenced and be heard in the appropriate court in Travis County in the State of Texas.
 You agree to submit to the personal and exclusive jurisdiction and exclusive venue of the courts located within Travis County in the State of Texas or the United States District Court for the Western District of Texas.

-### Changes to this Privacy Notice
+**Changes to this Privacy Notice**

 This Privacy Notice applies to all information we collect or receive, on or after the effective date of this Privacy Notice, from individuals who provide us with such information for the purpose of obtaining products and services from Silvercar or using our Apps or Websites.

 We reserve the right, at our discretion, to change, modify, add, or remove portions from this Privacy Notice. **If we materially change the way your personal information will be used, we notify you by way of either prominent posting on our Website(s), e-mail and/or mail.
-We encourage you to periodically review this Privacy Notice in order to keep apprised of any changes**.
+We encourage you to periodically review this Privacy Notice in order to keep apprised of any changes.**

-© 2014 Silvercar.
-All rights Reserved

-_